 Mr. Maher also serves as an officer of other funds.
-Mr. Maher serves as Assistant Treasurer of FMR Capital, Inc. (2017-present), and is an employee of Fidelity Investments (2008-present).
-Previously, Mr. Maher served as Assistant Treasurer of certain funds (2013-2020); Vice President of Asset Management Compliance (2013), Vice President of the Program Management Group of FMR (investment adviser firm, 2010-2013), and Vice President of Valuation Oversight (2008-2010).
+Mr. Maher is a Vice President (2008-present) and is an employee of Fidelity Investments.
+Mr. Maher serves as Assistant Treasurer of certain Fidelity entities.
+Previously, Mr. Maher served as Assistant Treasurer of certain funds (2013-2020).